Wolverine Wellness is the part of UHS that works across campus to support and improve student wellness.

 On this page:

-Wellness: We provide information and referrals, provide early intervention, collaborate and consult, influence policy and advocate for health for the U-M campus community.
-Wellness infuses our work.
+Well-being: We provide information and referrals, provide early intervention, collaborate and consult, influence policy and advocate for health for the U-M campus community.
+Well-being infuses our work.

 Free info and resources: